WHEREAS municipalities benefit from long-term and stable financial commitments from the Government of Alberta; and

 Municipal Affairs, in collaboration with Energy has recently undertaken a detailed survey to collect current, comprehensive information on the state of unpaid property tax by oil and gas companies in Alberta.
 Municipal Affairs has also established a committee composed of industry and municipal representatives, including the Rural Municipalities of Alberta, to co-design an engagement process for the broader review and to recommend key principles for Alberta’s regulated property assessment system.

 The Government of Alberta response references the elimination of the Well Drilling Equipment Tax (WDET) as a relief measure provided to industry in 2020 as an alternative to significant changes to the regulated assessment model that were then under consideration.
-While this approach may have had merit during the difficult economic period of 2020, it is currently unnecessary and subsidizing oil and gas companies by removing a revenue source for rural municipalities during a period of record profits for the industry.
-According to the Alberta Economic Dashboard, wells drilled have increased by 46% in the one-year period between October 2021 and October 2022 (the month in which the most recent data was available).
-The total number of wells drilled in October 2020 (when the WDET was eliminated) was 202, while 949 wells were drilled in October 2022.
+While this approach may have had merit during the difficult economic period of 2020, it is currently unnecessary and is subsidizing oil and gas companies by removing a revenue source for rural municipalities during a period of record profits for the industry.
+According to the Alberta Economic Dashboard, the total number of wells drilled in October 2020 (when the WDET was eliminated) was 202, while 844 wells were drilled in February 2024.

 The intent of the WDET is to provide rural municipalities with much-needed revenue to offset increased infrastructure strain associated with the drilling of new wells.
 In some municipalities, drilling is occurring at an extremely rapid pace.
 The lack of a WDET, combined with the tax holiday on new wells provided by the province at the same time, as resulted in municipalities having virtually no abilities to raise revenue to offset new costs associated with oil and gas industry growth.